 “For years, primary care physicians have been referring children with suspected behavioral and developmental conditions for more extensive evaluations for autism spectrum disorders.
 This results in a logjam of children, with varying levels of severity, waiting for these assessments,” Dr. Daniel Coury, professor of pediatrics and psychiatry at Nationwide Children's Hospital and The Ohio State University, and medical director of the Autism Speaks Autism Treatment Network, said in a statement from Cognoa.
 “Cognoa has completed several well-designed clinical trials and has engaged early with the FDA.
 What’s exciting is how Cognoa will be able to empower primary care physicians to make a primary diagnosis and refer children directly for treatment, greatly reducing the time from diagnosis to meaningful interventions and leading to better outcomes.”

-Last March, Cognoa raised $11.6 million in a funding round led by Chinese private investment group Morningside, bringing the company’s total funding to more than $20 million.
+Last March, Cognoa raised $11.6 million in a funding round led by Boston-based Morningside, bringing the company’s total funding to more than $20 million.

 At the time, Cognoa said that the money would be used for continued validation studies for regulatory submission.
 Speaking to , Vaughn said that his company will likely raise another round of investments by the end of the year.